ecadlabs/rosdump/README.md

 ## Template data fields (transaction metadata)

-Currently `ssh-command` driver exposes all its options (except password) as a transaction metadata.
+Currently `ssh-command` driver exposes all its options (except password) as transaction metadata.
 Additionally `time` field is set to transaction timestamp (see the descroption of Go `time.Time` type).